-It’s a good idea to keep a potted aloe in your kitchen.
-Slice open a leaf and apply the gel to the affected area, or consider keeping a lotion (look for those with a high percentage of aloe gel) or a gel product in your first aid kit.
+It’s a good idea to keep a potted aloe plant in your kitchen.
+Slice open a leaf and apply the gel to the affected area or consider keeping a lotion (look for those with a high percentage of aloe gel) or a gel product in your first aid kit.
 Be aware that topical use can trigger rare allergic reactions and may delay surgical wound healing.
 Always seek and evaluation from professional medical personnel for burns with significant blistering.

 Today’s Health Topics